shaack/cookie-consent-js/README.md

     position: "right", // position ("left" or "right"), if blockAccess is false
     postSelectionCallback: undefined, // callback, after the user has made his selection
     lang: navigator.language, // the language, in which the dialog is shown
-    defaultLang: "en", // default language, if the `lang` is not available as translation in `content`
+    defaultLang: "en", // default language, if the `lang` is not available as translation in `cookie-consent-content`
-    content: { // the content in all needed languages
+    content: { // the cookie-consent-content in all needed languages
         de: {
             title: "Cookie-Einstellungen",
             body: "Wir nutzen Cookies, um Inhalte zu personalisieren und die Zugriffe auf unsere Website zu analysieren. " +